 Dustin Faeder practices Criminal Defense and Juvenile Law in Middle Tennessee.
 He is a native Tennessean who grew up in Knoxville, where he was an Eagle Scout, a National Merit Scholar, and Valedictorian of Bearden High School.

 Dustin attended Vanderbilt on the prestigious Harold Stirling Vanderbilt Full-Tuition Honors Scholarship, graduating with majors in German Studies and Philosophy, as well as a minor in Economics and six distinct honors.
-He also earned a Philosophy Masters from Tufts University, where he specialized in Value Theory, and then taught for four years at various colleges and universities.
+He then earned a Philosophy Masters from Tufts University, where he specialized in Value Theory, and subsequently taught philosophy for half a decade at various colleges and universities.

-Dustin is a member of the Tennessee Bar Association.
-He is also a Life Member of the Tennessee Association of Criminal Defense Lawyers.
-He regularly volunteers as a judge at local high schools through Davidson County Youth Court and occasionally serves as a Juvenile Justice Clinic supervisor through Nashville School of Law.
-Since 2016, Dustin's commitment to public service has been annually recognized by the Tennessee Supreme Court, which named him an "Attorney for Justice."
+Dustin is a member of the Tennessee Bar Association and a Life Member of the Tennessee Association of Criminal Defense Lawyers.
+He is admitted to practice in the Federal Court for the Middle District of TN.
+Since 2016, Dustin's commitment to public service has been annually recognized by the Tennessee Supreme Court, which repeatedly names him an "Attorney for Justice."

-Dustin also authored Philosophy Without Reference: An Introduction to Contemporary Philosophy, which can be found here: https://sites.google.com/view/philosophywithoutreference/home
+In 2017, Dustin authored Philosophy Without Reference: An Introduction to Contemporary Philosophy, found here: https://sites.google.com/view/philosophywithoutreference/home